samisams1/ecommerce/README.md

 ![image](https://user-images.githubusercontent.com/81190422/165009345-a89e7a0e-e106-4350-abc6-b722ca3f6300.png)

-This is a MERN Stack Ecommerce website.
-I made it for Practice MERN Tech Stack.
+This is a MERN Stack Ecommerce website. made MERN Tech Stack.
 In this project I am using =
 #### M : MONGODB FOR DATABASE
 #### E : EXPRESS JS FOR CREATING SERVER